BadwaterBay/camera-trends/.github/pull_request_template.md

 ---
 **IMPORTANT: Please create an issue before creating a corresponding Pull Request**

+about: This Pull request closes #XXX
-title: Please includes "Closes issue #XXX: " in the title
+title: Please also includes "Closes #XXX: " at the beginning of the title

 ---